Chinese Fintech Ant Group’s IPO in Trump Crosshairs

 It was not immediately clear though how the U.S. government could postpone Ant’s listing abroad.
 If the story grows in volume and it appears the Trump administration will crack down on Ant and Tencent, it could put the giant Ant IPO in jeopardy.

+May be not.
 Even if Trump pounces, says analyst Supun Walpola of LightStream Research, “there is a lot more growth left for Ant in China.”

+According to a US-China and South Asia analyst based in Asia-Pacific, “If and when Ant IPO is completed, in Chinese bourses, not at NY or London, and raises what is expected to be more than ARAMCO’s IPO did, you’ll know that investors, including US ones, have more faith in Jack Ma than in Donald Trump”.

+“This would be a dramatic proof of Trump’s failure and Ant’s success”.

+But we need to discount the hype and see actually what Ant’s market valuation will be on the day, and the next day (when buyers start selling).

+“It could be a dramatic couple of days, or not!
+I’ll watch with interest,” the analyst adds.

-But for now, a crackdown looks unlikely, or at least strange—not to mention that there may not be a Trump administration by January, according to YF.
+For now, a crackdown looks unlikely, or at least strange—not to mention that there may not be a Trump administration by January, according to YF.

 Ant is the world’s highest-valued FinTech firm, and most valuable unicorn company, with a valuation of US$150 billion, according to Wikipedia.